matsuand/docs.docker.jp.onthefly/samples/library/nextcloud/README.md

 -	`NEXTCLOUD_DATA_DIR` (default: */var/www/html/data*) Configures the data directory where nextcloud stores all files from the users.
 -	`NEXTCLOUD_TABLE_PREFIX` (default: *""*) Optional prefix for the tables.
 Used to be `oc_` in the past

+One or more trusted domains can be set by environment variable, too.
+They will be added to the configuration after install.

+-	`NEXTCLOUD_TRUSTED_DOMAINS` (not set by default) Optional space-separated list of domains

+The install and update script is only triggered when a default command is used (`apache-foreground` or `php-fpm`).
+If you use a custom command you have to enable the install / update with

+-	`NEXTCLOUD_UPDATE` (default: *0*)

+If you want to use Redis you have to create a separate [Redis](https://hub.docker.com/_/redis/) container in your setup / in your docker-compose file.
+To inform Nextcloud about the Redis container add:

+-	`REDIS_HOST` (not set by default) Name of Redis container
+-	`REDIS_HOST_PORT` (default: *6379*) Optional port for Redis, only use for external Redis servers that run on non-standard ports.

+The use of Redis is recommended to prevent file locking problems.
+See the examples for further instructions.

+To use a external SMTP server you have to provide the connection details.
+To configure Nextcloud to use SMTP add:

+-	`SMTP_HOST` (not set by default) hostname of the SMTP server
+-	`SMTP_SECURE` (empty by default) set to 'ssl' to use SSL on the connection.
+-	`SMTP_PORT` (default: *465* for SSL and *25* for non-secure connection) Optional port for SMTP connection.
+-	`SMTP_AUTHTYPE` (default: *LOGIN*) The method used for authentication.
+-	`SMTP_NAME` (empty by default) Username for the authentication.
+-	`SMTP_PASSWORD` (empty by default) Password for the authentication.
+-	`MAIL_FROM_ADDRESS` (not set by default) Use this address for the 'from' field in the mail envelopes sent by Nextcloud.
+-	`MAIL_DOMAIN` (not set by default) Set a different domain for the emails than the domain where Nextcloud is installed.

+Check the [Nextcloud documentation](https://docs.nextcloud.com/server/15/admin_manual/configuration_server/email_configuration.html) for other values to configure SMTP.

 # Running this image with docker-compose